Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-The position of even a few symbols in the order of the used alphabet may have a significant impact on the Lyndon-based factorizations.
-Under some conditions, even just by changing the relative position of two symbols, some words that were Lyndon words before the change may no longer be (see Proposition \ref{P1}), thus leading to a change in the whole factorization.

-The following proposition shows that given two words having distinct alphabet, then they have distinct Lyndon-based factorizations under permutations of the alphabet.
+Note that the considered ordering of the alphabet symbols may have a significant impact on the Lyndon-based factorization.
+Under some conditions, it is enough to alter the relative order of just two symbols in the alphabet to induce a relevant change in the factorization (see Proposition~\ref{P1}).
+Indeed, two words, having the same length greater than $1$ and distinct \emph{internal alphabets}, will have distinct Lyndon-based factorizations under different orderings of the symbols of the alphabet.